-Most fine artists have a degree in art, with a specialism in painting and drawing or visual art.
+Most fine artists have a degree in art (SCQF Level 9), with a specialism in painting and drawing or visual art.
 Entry to degree courses requires 4-5 Highers normally including English and Art and Design.

-You could start by taking an NC or NQ (formal entry requirements not always needed) or an HNC or HND (entry 1-3 Highers) in an art and design subject.
+You could start by taking an NC or NQ (SCQF Levels 4-6) (formal entry requirements not always needed) or an HNC (SCQF Level 7) or HND (SCQF Level 8) (entry 1-3 Highers) in an art and design subject.
 You might then start to work as an artist, or you might go on to take a degree.

 You need a very good portfolio of art work to get into college or university.

 To sell work you have to exhibit it, which means sending digital photos of your work to art promoters, exhibitors or agents.

 If you are exceptionally talented you might be able to work as an artist without qualifications, provided you have a good portfolio of work to show your ability.

 For art school courses you need to apply through UCAS.

 This is a very competitive area of work.
 It is difficult to become established as an artist.
 Most artists work freelance and have another job, especially in the early stages.